RetroAchievements/docs/docs/general/faq.md

 ### Am I the only one with an issue?

 If an achievement doesn't work correctly for you, it's possible it doesn't work for others as well.
-You can check in the achievement's page and look for where it says "'X' open tickets":
+You can check on the achievement's page and look for where it says "'X' open tickets":

 ![open-tickets-picture](/open-tickets.png)